New Lymphedema Treatment Shows Promise for Patients

 The most common treatments for lymphedema include bandaging, proper skin care and diet, compression garments, exercises, and manual lymphatic drainage, a gentle form of skin stretching/massage.
 Now, doctors at The Institute for Advanced Reconstruction at The Plastic Surgery Center are offering an alternate procedure that may provide patients with more relief.

 Lymph Node Transfer

-Microsurgical lymph node transfer uses cutting edge microsurgical techniques in which lymph nodes are transferred to the affected limb, resulting in an improvement in limb swelling and decrease in infection rate in most patients.
+Microsurgical lymph node transfer uses cutting-edge microsurgical techniques in which lymph nodes are transferred to the affected limb, resulting in an improvement in limb swelling and a decrease in infection rate in most patients.
 Lymph node transfer surgery is a relatively new and exciting option for the management of lymphedema.

 Schedule a consultation at The Institute for Advanced Reconstruction to learn more about the treatment of lymphedema and to schedule an evaluation for a microsurgical lymph node transfer.